-The Jay Z And Tupac Shakur Feud: Why Hova’s Diss Track Was Never Released
+The Jay-Z And Tupac Shakur Feud: Why Hova’s Diss Track Was Never Released

 A photo posted by Tupac Shakur (@2pac) on

-Jay Z apparently played the song at The Apollo and according to Kent, the audience thought it was ‘hard’.
-The following was Kent’s exact statement in regard to this.
+Jay-Z apparently played the song at The Apollo, and according to Kent, the audience thought it was “hard.”
+The following was Kent’s exact statement regarding this.

 “It was scathing.
 Crowds was like, ‘Oh, s**t.’
 It was super hard.
 If he was alive, there would have been no coming back…This was so tough.
 To me, it probably was one of the hardest diss records I’ve ever heard.”

-According to Jay Z, his beef with Tupac Shakur was never personal.
+According to Jay-Z, his beef with Tupac Shakur was never personal.
 He revealed this while speaking to MTV.
 Apparently, he got into Tupac’s line of fire by association, as he and Biggie were friends, stating, “It was nothing personal.
 We never met.
 You know, he and Big went through their thing.
 I was Big’s man, that was the extent of our big beef.
 Whatever [animosity] we had died with him.”

 A photo posted by No matter flipping on (@sweetguy666) on

 Presently, Tupac Shakur’s fans are awaiting his biopic All Eyez On Me set to be released on June 16, 2017.
-It stars Demetrius Shipp and strives to chronicle Tupac Shakur’s rise to stardom, his time at Death Row Records, and the much publicized imprisonment.
-The film, which is directed by Benny Boom is titled after Shakur’s 1996 hit song “All Eyez On Me”.
+It stars Demetrius Shipp and strives to chronicle Tupac Shakur’s rise to stardom, his time at Death Row Records, and the much-publicized imprisonment.
+The film, which is directed by Benny Boom is titled after Shakur’s 1996 hit song “All Eyez On Me.”

 A legal battle between Morgan Creek Productions and Afeni, Tupac Shakur’s mother is blamed for the delayed release of the film.
 The following is an excerpt of a report outlining the series of hurdles it has undergone.